wp-plugins/easy-responsive-tabs/README.txt

 == Changelog ==

+= 2.0 =

+* [Update] New option to set either user want to make it responsive using more button or not.

 = 1.8 =

 * [fixed] All dropdown buttons appear as active color issue fixed, patch by DarkShowy.